 Has much has changed here?
 Are we better educated these days?
-I would hope so, but judging by the number of women we see in our pelvic floor clinics with pelvic pain and dyspareunea (pain with penetrative intercourse) I sometimes wonder.
+I would hope so, but judging by the number of women we see in our pelvic floor clinics with pelvic pain and dyspareunia (pain with penetrative sex) I sometimes wonder.

 ” ….faulty elimination or constipation is one of the commonest conditions of women, and most women entirely fail to realise that, particularly in married life, such a condition is both serious and disgusting”

 Well I’m not too thrilled with the wording here “serious and disgusting” but sadly constipation is still one of the commonest conditions of women and it is serious.

 ” ………no matter what the diet is, women whose musculature is poor and weak cannot carry on, happily and efficiently, either the physical processes of marriage or the physical processes of digestion and evacuation.”

 How true is this statement even 80 years later?
 There is that term “physical processes of marriage ” again!

 A wise woman was Ettie E. Hornibrook – language changes but many facts don’t.